 gh command structure is tree-like and easy to remember.
 There are basically two levels of commands.
 The first level only consists of six commands:

-Learn GitHub CLI: Your Guide to GitHub from the Command Line
+GitHub CLI: A Guide to GitHub from the Command Line